Farzad-1996/Benchmarking-Different-Version-of-Bert/README.md

 # Benchmarking different version of Bert
 This project is all about analyzing the result obtained from different version of bert for classification task.
-It is implemented in very easy way with instruction in the notebook.
+It is implemented in a very easy way with instruction in the notebook.
 One can easily use this notebook as reference to adapt his nlp classification task.

 I used dataset which has two class.<br>
 depressed post - label 1 <br>